mathias-tiger/Tigerton-IE-Compatibility-Checker/README.txt

 === Tigerton IE Compatibility Checker ===
 Contributors: (this should be a list of wordpress.org userid's)
-Tags: IE, internet explorer, compatibility mode, popup, warning Requires at least: 3.0.1
+Tags: IE, internet explorer, compatibility mode, popup, warning, checker Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 4.3